 The updated crEAP script is located in the Shellntel repo.

 Good luck with your ventures into 'the upside down'.
+Let SynerComm know if you have any questions.

 With the demands of a mobile workforce, wireless networks in enterprise environments are quite common.
 Typically, enterprise wireless networks employ WPA-Enterprise security features, which removes the need for preshared keys (WPA2-PSK) that float around between employees creating security concerns of sharing or unauthorized access upon termination, etc.